 Structure of Slide-Out Rack Mount Fiber Enclosure

-Understanding the structure of the slide-out fiber patch enclosure is the first step to properly use the enclosure.
-The following picture shows a 1U slide-out fiber enclosure provided by FS.COM.
+Understanding the structure of the slide-out fiber patch panel is the first step to properly use the enclosure.
+The following picture shows a 1U slide-out fiber enclosure provided by FS.com.
 It can hold up to 3 pieces of fiber adapter panels on the front panel.
 Inside the slide drawer there are two slack spools for better inner cabling.

 Several key components of this enclosure are marked by numbers in the above picture.
 The following lists the components that the numbers correspond to.

 3: Front door assembly

 4: Nylatch plungers and grommets

 How to Install A Slide-Out Rack Mount Fiber Enclosure

 Generally speaking, there are mainly three stages to install a fiber enclosure: installing fiber enclosure on the rack; introducing the fiber optic cables into the enclosure; and routing the fiber optic cables inside enclosure.
 The following offers the detailed introduction for the three processes and what should be considered during slide-out fiber patch enclosure installation.